 I use my skills, experience and enjoyment of social media to manage these areas with Adrian focusing more on press.
 As with all members of the Executive Team I get involved in on the ground campaigning; phone banking, canvassing and driving people round during election time.

 I moved to Manchester in 2003 from Hull in East Yorkshire, and have lived in Rusholme since 2009.
 I joined The Green Party in late 2014 and have been actively volunteering since the end of 2016; now holding the party's External Communications role and working as a committee member of the Green Party's national LGBTIQA+ group.

-Currently I'm a PhD student at The University of Liverpool alongside working as a Venue Manager for three grassroots live music venues in central Manchester.
+I currently work as a Venue Manager for three grassroots live music venues in central Manchester, alongside running my own music and events business.
 Until 2014 I worked in the public sector with homeless young people and ex-offenders; helping to resettle and support them into independent living.